Medically reviewed by Vicky Davis, FNP

 Sleep disorders.
 Some sleep disorders, such as obstructive sleep apnea, are linked to erectile dysfunction.
 One study found that 51 percent of men with sleep apnea also had some degree of ED.

 Medications.
-Some medications, including blood pressure medications, medications for prostate cancer therapy, antidepressants, prescription sleep aids, ulcer medications and appetite suppressants, can cause or contribute to ED.
+Some medications, including blood pressure medications, medications for prostate cancer therapy, prescription sleep aids, stomach ulcer medications and appetite suppressants, can cause or contribute to ED.

 Sexual arousal is both physical and psychological.
 When you’re feeling mentally unwell or under stress, you may find it harder to get an erection.
 Psychological causes of ED include:

 Depression.
-Depression often causes sexual symptoms, including a reduced libido and difficulties with sexual arousal.
-If you’re depressed, you may find it more difficult to get an erection before and during sex.
+Depression often causes sexual symptoms, including a reduced libido and difficulties feeling sexual aroused.
+If you have depression, you might find it more difficult to get an erection before and during sex.

 Sexual performance anxiety.
 It’s normal to occasionally feel anxious about sex.
-When this anxiety is overly severe or persistent, it may affect your ability to get and maintain an erection.
+When this anxiety is overly severe or persistent, it may affect your ability to feel aroused and/or get and maintain an erection.

 Feelings of guilt about sex.
 You might find it harder to relax and achieve an erection if you feel guilty about certain types of sexual activity, or about engaging in sexual activity at all.